RMSpratt/HCI-Web-App-Project/readMe.md

 This project is a Gatsby JS application designed to simulate a utility application to aid stores as part of a larger retailer chain.
 It is only comprised of client-side functionality and doesn't have a back-end.

-Asides from gatsby, this project shouldn't require any additional libraries to run, but it does use a 'gh-pages' module to allow it to be hosted.

 The website can be viewed at this link: https://hci-web-app-project.vercel.app

-NOTE: A username + password combination is required for viewing, see the RUNNING INSTRUCTIONS section for details.
+**NOTE:** A username + password combination is required for viewing, see the RUNNING INSTRUCTIONS section for details.

 ## Requirements to Run